aoijs/documentation/functions/usdemojicount.md

 ---
-description: Returns the amount of emojis in the current guild
+description: Returns the amount of emojis in a guild where the bot is in.
 ---

 # $emojiCount

-This function returns the amount of emojis in the current guild
+This function returns the amount of emojis in a guild

 Raw usage: `$emojiCount[type (optional);guildID (optional)]`

 #### Types:

 * `all` or empty field =&gt; returns total amount of custom emojis the bot has access to \(animated and normal\)
-* `animated` =&gt; returns amount of non-animated custom emojis emojis
+* `animated` =&gt; returns amount of animated custom emojis
-* `normal` =&gt; returns amount of non-animated custom emojis emojis
+* `normal` =&gt; returns amount of non-animated custom emojis

 #### Total emoji count: